john-itcsolutions/cheirrs/README.md

 	You should now be looking at the status board of one vm with kubernetes converging.
-	When every process is complete except possibly the control-plane and/or worker may be in a 'wait' state, add a second worker to accommodate the ordering node for each vm:
+	When every process is complete except possibly the control-plane and/or worker may be in a 'wait' state, add a second worker to accommodate the ordering node (which will run a second "elastos-smartweb-service" blockchains-and-server for each vm, but pointed to the appropriate ordering service schema on each vm's database):

 `juju add-unit kubernetes-worker`

-then add databases (replicated as Master-Slave within vm's, and Master_Master between vm's, via Logical Replication).
+then add databases (replicated as Master-Slave within vm's, and which we will set up Logical Replication for via Master_Master Publishing and Subscribing between vm's).

 `juju deploy -n 2 postgresql pg-wodehouse`

 `juju config pg-wodehouse admin_addresses=127.0.0.1,0.0.0.0,<ip-addr-worker-0>,<ip-addr-worker-1>[,<ip-addr-worker-2>]`

 This completes the servers' setup.
+(When done in each of the 3 vm's).

 ________________________________________________________________